KetteiDesu/KetteiDesu/README.md

 ## 👋 Hi, I’m Thalles Eduardo

 - 👀 I’m interested in learning all about software engineering "world"
-- 🌱 I’m currently learning Linux and Git commands
+- 🌱 I’m currently learning Git and HTML commands
 - 📚 I’m looking to enter in a Computational Science College Course
-- 🚀 I'm heading to be a Full-Stack Engineer with DevOps and Cloud Knowledges
+- 🚀 I'm heading to be a Full-Stack Engineer

  ## 🔎 How to reach me: